MohammadSarfaraz/Online_appointment/README.md

 Rasa is an open source machine learning framework for automated text and voice-based conversations.
 Understand messages, hold conversations, and connect to messaging channels and APIs.

 Quick Install#
-Install Rasa Open Source with a quick pip command.

 To install Rasa X-:
 pip3 install rasa-x --extra-index-url https://pypi.rasa.com/simple